Dick Burton (golfer): Early life

-Career
+Professional career

 In 1934, Burton won the Northern Professional Championship, the first of many titles, the following year he collected the Dunlop-Northern Tournament and made his first appearance in the Ryder Cup for Great Britain.
 He was also runner-up in the Dunlop-Southport Tournament, semi-finalist in the News of the World Match Play and third in the Scottish Penfold Tournament.
 In 1936, Burton added the Yorkshire Evening News Tournament at Leeds Golf Club to his list of titles and he was runner-up in the Dunlop-Southport Tournament again but made the England team to play the annual match against Scotland, the first of three consecutive appearances.
 1937 saw Burton win the Dunlop-Southport Tournament and he also appeared in the Coronation Match for King George VI.
 He appeared in the Ryder Cup again and was appointed the professional at Sale Golf Club on the Manchester Cheshire border and was the club professional until 1946.
 The following years brought more success, winning Manchester and District Professional Championship, being selected for the England team to play Ireland & Wales and finishing joint 4th in the 1938 Open Championship, held at Royal St George's in Kent, eight shots behind Reg Whitcombe.

 At the 1939 Open Championship at the Old Course at St Andrews, his first three rounds of 70, 72 and 77 put in him contention.
 Burton started his fourth round already knowing that he needed to score 72 or better to win the title as his rivals had completed their rounds.
 He did not start well as he 3-putted at the first hole but he recovered and carded two birdies in the last three holes on the front nine to go out in 35 and leave him in a great position.
 On the second part of the course, Burton played cautiously at the treacherous 14th for a five and avoided the sandtraps on the 17th.
 He came to the last needing a four to win and hit a huge drive, then pitched to 15 feet.
 His putt looked like it might race past the hole but as Burton walked after it, it dropped in the hole for a closing birdie.
 A 71 left him on 290 to win by two shots from Johnny Bulla.
 Burton was the sixth British winner in a row since Denny Shute had won the last Open at St Andrews in 1933.

 In 1939, apart from his Open triumph, Burton also won the True Temper Foursomes Tournament, partnering Fred Robson and lost in a playoff to Alf Padgham for the Silver King Tournament.

 He won the News Chronicle Tournament, at Hollingbury Park Golf Club, in 1949 with a record aggregate for 72 holes, at the time, with 266 strokes.